Elise-Shen/207/phase2/Phase2README.txt

 - Added a GUI
 - Added foreign currencies
 - Added Bank Product (Mortgages and Investments)
+- Bank Manager can approve any transaction undo request from the list

 How to run this program: